Big Nutrition. Low Prices.

 Call 520-399-6277 (M-F 9-5)

-How Do We Sell at Such Low Prices?
-We've sold chia seeds for 13 years and have great relationships with our growers.
+How Do We Have Such Low Prices?
+We've sold chia seeds for 15 years and have great relationships with our growers.
 We only sell Chia Seeds!

 Need A Wholesale Order of Whole or Milled Chia Seeds?
 If you need a large supply of whole or milled chia seeds, call Don at 520-399-6277.
 We have competitive prices and delivery from warehouses on both coasts.